Montréal basics: A practical guide to the city

 Potable water

-The tap water is safe to drink in Montréal.
+Is it safe to drink the tap water in Montréal?
+Absolutely.
 You can fill your water bottles in your hotel room or at various water fountains throughout the city.
-A project called “De l’eau dans ta gourde” (Water in your bottle) offers than 125 water fountains and filling stations for reusable water bottles across the city.
+A project called “De leau dans ta gourde” (Water in your bottle) offers than 125 water fountains and filling stations for reusable water bottles across the city.
 Watch for them in locations such as Square Viger, Parc Percy-Walters, and more.
-Furthermore, most restaurants and cafes will be happy to top up your water bottles.
+Furthermore, most restaurants and cafés will be happy to top up your water bottles.

 More questions?